-The candidate's score indicates past behaviors that contribute to above average job performance.
+The candidate's score indicates past behaviors that contribute to high job performance.

-Exhibits past behaviors and achievements that are likely to result in above average job performance.
+Exhibits past behaviors and achievements that are likely to enhance job performance.

 The following potential performance risk areas were identified:

 - Below average productivity history

 - Below average performance reviews

 Further probing is recommended for each of these items.